What you can find inside one apple can produce another apple and, from there, a whole lot more.

 Similarly, one of the inner voices from the harmonization in one piece you're writing, by means of rhythmic transformation (same pitches in same order, with different note values), produces another theme, which may suggest another complete work.

-The fugue subject developed in Voluntary in G Major Op.
-7, for example, whose entrance is preceded by a slow, 12 bar introduction, is derived from the same tenor line that was used to create an imitative passage in another work (G Major Diapason Movement Op.
-8).
+The subject worked fugally in the G Major Op.
+7 Voluntary, for example, whose entrance is preceded by a slow, 12 bar introduction, is derived from the same tenor line that was used to create an imitative passage in another work (Op.
+8 Diapason Movement).

-In an historical manner reminiscent of works of the same name written by the old English masters, this G Major Voluntary Op.
-7 was conceived as a brief 4 voice piece subjected to fugal procedure preceded by an even shorter introductory passage employing imitations; as such, it can be termed a "fughetta," which simply means a short, simplified fugue.
+In an historical manner reminiscent of works of the same name written by the old English masters, this G Major Op.
+7 Voluntary was conceived as a brief 4 voice piece subjected to fugal procedure preceded by an even shorter introductory passage employing imitations; as such, it can be termed a "fughetta," which simply means a short, simplified fugue.

 It was determined, following models of the old English masters, that this piece would be deliberately curtailed with excursions into only the 2 most nearly related major keys, i.e., D Major (dominant) and C Major (subdominant), with virtually no episodic material.

-Throughout history there have been some very interesting and tuneful Voluntaries composed in this fashion by many early English composers.
+Throughout history there have been some very interesting and tuneful Voluntaries composed on this scale by many early English composers.

 Some of the examples of this type of piece that have come down to us are very fine.